Skip to main content

 If background agents are enabled, cubic can automatically apply the fix.

-Custom rules enforce team-specific standards.
+Custom agents are review rules that enforce team-specific standards.
 Let’s create a simple one.

 1